Bla1ze/vpx-testing/external/vpx-futurama/README.md

 - Download the Futurama PuP and media pack.zip and unzip it.
 - From the Futurama PuP and media pack folder you unzipped, rename the puppack folder to pupvideos and copy it to your vpx-futurama folder.
 - From your vpx-futurama folder, unzip the use_these_pup_files.zip and place them inside the pupvideos/futurama folder, and overwrite any files if prompted.

+ 4. Fire up the table:

+- If it crashes on the first load, just try again.
+Should be fine after that.

 “Your music’s bad and you should feel bad!” – Dr. Zoidberg 🚀